 I am a big fan of using books to model language and grammar conventions.
 There are so many contemporary children’s pictures books to choose from.
 However, if you’re looking for a well known traditional folktale to use, the Gingerbread Man is an obvious choice.
 This is a classic choice because it opens the door to explore punctuation of simple sentences, capitalisation of proper and common nouns and verbs.

 Download our My Drawing of the Gingerbread Man Worksheet, to give your students the opportunity to explore the use of adjectives through drawing.
 Or, identify the different verbs in this folktale by using our Very Important Verbs Worksheet.

-Expand your students’ mind and make this super cool and free download Character Adjective Concertina Template.
-Whether your students focus on adjectives to describe a character from a fairy tale, class novel or themselves, this popular teaching resource is sure to be a hit.
+Expand your students’ mind and make this super cool and free download Character Adjective Accordion Template.
+Whether your students focus on adjectives to describe a character from a fairy tale, class novel, or themselves, this popular teaching resource is sure to be a hit.

 This worksheet pack includes:

 - What is a Sentence? worksheet – students create meaningful sentences by matching the sentence beginnings with a sentence ending.

 - Simple Sentences worksheet – students underline the subject and verb in simple sentences and complete a cloze activity.

 - Compound Sentences worksheet – students choose which conjunction works best to join simple sentences.

 - Complex Sentences worksheet – students choose which conjunction works best to join clauses together to make a complex sentence.
 Students also highlight the independent clause in complex sentences.